JUNGYU-RIM1/transaction-test-rust/readme.md

 - THere are some unit test to prove that domain logic is right
 - There is no IO operation in this project

+# Exception case

+There are some exception cases not in the specification

+- The tx id of dispute is existed as deposit or withdrawal, but client is different => ignore dispute
+- Withdrawal when deposit log is not existed => ignore withdrawal

 # TODO

 - There is a case that avaliable amount become minus(testData1.csv).